 Don’t do what I did: you absolutely should not bust out four mini prep bowls for the sauce.
 Dump into one big bowl and give it a mix.

 This bowl of scallions has quite a bit more than you need for the 8 oz of noodles, but I wanted to just have more on hand to make these as we eat it.
 Lately, I’ve been keeping a container of sliced scallions and pressed garlic in the fridge, ready to go.
-Also a jar of pressed garlic in some neutral cooking oil like canola or grapeseed.
+Also a jar of pressed garlic in some neutral cooking oil like canola or grapeseed–this is great to prep ahead of time and you can also use it for recipes like sinangag (Filipino garlic rice) or smashed potatoes.

-These are great to have on the ready to add aromatics to a quick saute of veggies, browning up a little with butter before cracking some eggs into the pan, adding to meat, rice, etc.
+These are great to have on the ready-to-add aromatics to a quick saute of veggies, browning up a little with butter before cracking some eggs into the pan, adding to meat, rice, etc. If you want MORE garlic (um yess please), you can also top it with fried garlic.

-- 1/2 bunch green onions (scallions) thinly sliced
+- 1 bunch green onions / scallions (up to 50% more is ok) thinly sliced

 - Boil noodles according to package instructions, until desired doneness is reached (we will not cook it more later), drain, then set aside.
 Prepare the below steps while the water boils though!